Tattoo designs

 The sun

 The sun is often associated with other symbols to add a meaning of grandeur and prosperity.
 The sun also represents eternity, for it rises every day, and rebirth and renewal.
+In Polynesian culture, the sun is also seen as a source of energy and life, illuminating the path for those who seek enlightenment and knowledge.

 The Meaning of Polynesian Tattoos - The sun